 What's at Stake

 Agriculture plays a central role in Indiana’s landscape, economy, and communities.
 As the 9th largest farming state by crop production volume in the country, Indiana contains some of the nation’s most prime farmland.
-In fact, more than 56% (nearly 12.56 million acres) of the state’s agricultural lands were classified as prime by the USDA (NASS, 2017).
 However, Indiana’s farmland is increasingly at risk of being lost due to a growing population and increasing development pressure.

 Opportunities For Change